bpiffard/Module-2-Challenge/README.md

 ![2018 Analysis, time spent, refactored code](https://github.com/bpiffard/Module-2-Challenge/blob/main/Resources/2018%20Anaylsis.png)

-The refactored code worked 0.4453125 seconds faster than the original for the 2017 analysis
+The refactored code worked 0.4453125 seconds faster than the original for the 2017 analysis.
+That is a 80.28% reduction in runtime.
+This is significant in relative terms for sure, but with this data set, is not much of a practical difference.

-The refactored code worked 0.546875 seconds faster than the original for the 2018 analysis
+The refactored code worked 0.546875 seconds faster than the original for the 2018 analysis.
+That is a 81.40% reduction in runtime I would interpret this change the same as for the above.

 ## Summary
 ### Advantages and Disadvantages of Refactoring